faubes/mastersthesis/README.md

 # mastersthesis

-Zombies and Survivors on Graphs!
+Zombies and Survivors on Graphs

+See thesis-final.pdf.

 A vertex-pursuit game (tokens chasing each other on a graph) in which the pursuer must move closer to the evader.

-See thesis-final.pdf!

 Used version-control to write my master's thesis in Latex.